 “Insane Wayne,” 2007

-It’s over 100 degrees, and flies fill the dusty desert terrain.
-Homeless dogs wanter about, trying to sniff out a bite to eat amongst the trailer and camper homes set up for the resident families, retirees, and nomads.
+It’s over 100 degrees.
+Across the desert terrain, you’ll find trailer and camper homes set up for resident families, retirees, and nomads.
 Without electricity or running water, the community runs on generators.
 It’s a quiet place, but there’s laughter here.
 The youngsters gather ‘round an older man named Mike, who tells the best stories.
-This is how Colorado-based photographer Teri Havens remembers Slab City, where years ago, she spent her days amongst a group strangers who soon became forever friends.
+This is how the Colorado-based photographer Teri Havens remembers Slab City, where years ago, she spent her days amongst a group of strangers who soon became forever friends.

 The dogs who find shelter in the Slabs are mostly strays, and the people sadly lack the funds and resources to care for the dogs, whose numbers have reached devastating levels.
 As an offering to the community that she came to call her own for weeks and even months at a time, the photographer at one time teamed up with the Animal Action League to arrange for all the female dogs to be spayed by a mobile veterinary clinic.